 (vi) True.
 A circle is a 2d figure and it can be drawn on a plane.

 This exercise consists of fill in the blanks and true or false type of questions, based on the circles and its related terms.
 This is a very short exercise and will not take much time for students.
 They just have to learn a few of the terminologies before solving this exercise, such as;

 - Center of the circle

 - Segment and Sector

 Practice problems and solutions for Class 9 Maths, Chapter 10, by reaching us.
-Students can also reach our other learning resources such as notes, question papers, books, etc. provided here.
+Students can also gain from our other learning resources such as notes, question papers, books, etc. provided here.

-The questions in exercise 10.1 are very simple and can be easily solved.
-They are basically short answer type questions and will have less weightage in the exam.
+The questions in Exercise 10.1 are very simple and can be easily solved.
+They are basically short answer type questions and will have less weightage in the first term exam.
 Solve NCERT solutions, where problems are explained in a detailed way following each and every step.